-Let us theorise that for each earthly city we are able to calculate a point where one quality of that city – its interiorness, its antiquity, its stability, &etc. – slides suddenly toward the antipodes of that quality, discovering an exteriority, a newness, a rank and invigorating chaos.
+Let us theorise that for each earthly city we are able to calculate a point where any one quality of that city – viz. its interiorness, its antiquity, its stability, &etc. – slides suddenly toward the antipodes of that quality, towards, respectively, an exteriority, a newness, a rank and invigorating chaos.
 And let us further theorise that there must be an ideal intersection of those axes, somewhere in space-time, for each city.
 Hidden perhaps, invisible; or merely inconspicuous, passing by like some irrelevant detail.
 Let us theorise this point, and let us name it: the umbilicus.

 The umbilicus, I conjecture, is a point known or discovered only by consideration of many intersecting axes.
 Perhaps infinitely many.
 But let us make a weary start.